bortiznine/Portfolio-Page/readme.md

 Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).
 Please refer to the documentation on GitHub for detailed instructions.

-You may continue with the "About Me" page you created when interviewing for this course.
-However, the intent is that **this will be the foundation of the portfolio page you display to employers**, so you'll probably want to make significant improvements!

 ## Requirements

-**This lab counts as an assignment and is due tomorrow at 9am.**

 - Separate concerns of semantics and style: your CSS should be in a linked stylesheet separate from your HTML.
 - Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).